 Aggression is easy enough to identify.
-We see it everyday in sports or on television shows.
+We see it all the time in sports or on television shows.
 But what about what is known as "passive" aggression?
-One may not realize it, but it's very common, even sometimes unintentional.
-We'll walk you through how to recognize signs of passive aggressive behavior in your spouse.
+One may not realize it, but it's very common and even sometimes unintentional.
+We'll walk you through how to recognize signs of passive-aggressive behavior in your spouse.

-A passive aggressive person may harbor anger or hostility, but they do not openly express it.
-They may appear friendly and kind because they are unsure how to confront the issue.
+A passive-aggressive person may harbor anger or hostility, but they do not openly express it.
+They may appear friendly and kind because they are unsure of how to confront the issue.
 If you are involved with someone who is passive aggressive, you may know feelings of frustration or blame.
 It also can seem like there is no way around the problem, as it just keeps growing.
 The behavior can feed into itself by continually covering up how the person is feeling, but it can be overcome with confrontation by the other party.

 What to Watch For

 It is important to know where to draw the line in a relationship.
 Is their behavior taking an emotional toll?
 This could be a form of psychological abuse.
-Communication is the bedrock of any great relationship, and the lack of it could turn into passive aggression.
+Communication is the bedrock of any successful relationship, and the lack of it could turn into passive aggression.

 Living With a Passive-Aggressive Spouse

 When reflecting on your relationship with your spouse, whether you are the victim or the aggressor, wife, or husband, think back to how long your feelings have lasted.
 Have you been holding a grudge for some time?
 Have you felt unimportant since you have been living together?
 Can you think of any defining moments that come back during arguments?